surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.46.4-dev.1 =
+= 3.46.4 =

-(TBD) If the "Apply Content Filters" option is currently disabled (previous default), the option is enabled and a notice message displayed about the change.
+(2017/10/02) Removed the debug status check from the WpssoRegister and WpssoCheck class constructs (the WpssoDebug is loaded later).

 = 3.46.3 =